-- Anxiety disorders are one of the most common mental health problems for children and youth.
+- Anxiety disorders are among the most common mental health problems for children and youth.
 In 2009, 4% of youth (12 to 19 years) and 5.8% of young adults (20 to 29 years) in Canada were diagnosed with an anxiety disorder.
-These rates were higher among young women and in Aboriginal populations.
+These rates were higher among young women and Aboriginal people.

 - Between 15% and 25% of Canadians experience at least one mental health problem or illness before they turn 19 years of age.
 These youth have a higher likelihood than others of facing a second one later in their lifetime.